Ford EXP: Ghia Brezza

 The coachbuilder created the Brezza's chassis by cutting the two EXP donor chassis, and welding up pieces of each.
-The car's original powertrain was the EXP's standard 1.6 L CVH engine and automatic transmission, although the engine was later upgraded to a supercharged 1.8 L version.

 GN34

 At least one first-generation EXP was modified as an early development mule for the 3.0 L SHO V6 engine co-developed between Ford and Yamaha and was part of Ford's GN34 program to develop a mid-engine sports car.
 Some were made RWD with the Yamaha V6 on display in the rear bubble hatch while others were AWD models with the V6 under the hatch as well.
 Some V6s were punched from 3.0 to 3.2 to 3.4 to 3.6 liters all mated to a ZF-5 transmissions.

 It is unknown how many EXP-based test mules were built; later prototypes were custom-built designs.
 The GN34 mid-engine sports car was shelved in the late 1980s, with the Ford-Yamaha V6 engine leading to the introduction of the Ford Taurus SHO sports sedan.